 Mary Krembs has a B.A. from Marist College and an M.S. and a D.Phil. from Rensselaer Polytechnic Institute.
 Her research interests include computational geometry (Voroni nets), computer graphics, software development methodology, human-computer interaction, and mathematical methods to compose and represent music.
 She taught as adjunct professor of mathematics at Marist College and as a technical project manager at Wellington Technology.
 She holds patent on a method to detect the closest existing point on a spline or polyline.
 She has been at Bard since 2007.

-Abby Laber has been teaching high school and college English for over 30 years.
-For the past ten, she has worked at Concord Academy in Massachusetts where she has developed courses on memoir, close reading and the academic essay, and also runs a seminar for new teachers.
+Abby Laber has been teaching high school and college English for almost 40 years.
+For the past twenty, she has worked at Concord Academy in Massachusetts where she has developed courses on Shakespeare, memoir, close reading, creative nonfiction and the academic essay.
+She also runs a seminar for new teachers and facilitates Critical Friends Group.
 Abby received her A.B. from Harvard University.
 Through NEH and with the Calderwood Writer’s Initiative, Abby studied composition theory and memoir; she has been taking part in IWT workshops since the Institute began.
 Abby has presented her approach to close reading—the "Overview and Inventory"—at NEATE and NYSEC, and is working on a textbook about O&I and the exploratory essay.
-Recently, she has been studying teaching through performance at Shakespeare's Globe.
+Recently, she has studied teaching through performance at Shakespeare's Globe.

 Mary Leonard taught at Kingston High School for thirty years where she co-wrote a senior elective, In A Different Voice, which concentrated on American history, politics and literature and was the final course in the Law Program.
 While at Kingston she was a recipient of three NEH awards to study poetry and a Fulbright to study education in Brazil.
 After her retirement she taught at UCCC and Trinity College and wrote on assignment for a local newspaper.